Friday, December 11, 2015

 Egyptology in 2015

-As the year 2015 comes to a close it is time to take a brief look back at the events of the past year in the world of Egyptology.
-It has been a busy year for researchers of her ancient culture as the past reveals itself in a myriad of excavations from Aswan to Alexandria.
-The year has also produced large amounts of stolen artifacts from illegal excavations over the years that have been smuggled abroad, and now are being repatriated back to Egypt.
+As the year 2015 comes to a close, it is time to take a brief look back at the events of the past year in the world of Egyptology.
+It has been a busy year for researchers of her ancient culture, as the past reveals itself in a myriad of excavations from Aswan to Alexandria.
+The year has also produced large amounts of stolen artifacts from illegal excavations over the years that have been smuggled abroad, and are now being repatriated back to Egypt.

-Also came the announcement from Abydos of the finding of a tomb of a little known Thirteenth Dynasty king named Woseribre Senebkay.
-The small tombs walls are pleasantly decorated with the burial of the king thoroughly destroyed leaving only fragments with what is thought to be Senebkay's skeleton.
+Also came the announcement from Abydos of the finding of a tomb of a little-known Thirteenth Dynasty king named Woseribre Senebkay.
+The small tomb's walls are pleasantly decorated, with the burial of the king thoroughly destroyed, leaving only fragments with what is thought to be Senebkay's skeleton.
 Analysis of the king's remains suggests he had suffered a brutal death.

 In March came the discovery of a beautifully painted tomb of a New Kingdom noble named Sa-Mut and his wife Ta Khaeet opposite Luxor in a cemetery known as the Valley of the Nobles.
-The tomb being found by a joint American/Egyptian mission of the American Research Center in Egypt.
+The tomb was found by a joint American/Egyptian mission of the American Research Center in Egypt.
 The tomb dates to the 18th Dynasty and has damage dating to the Amarna period.

-A cache of artifacts was also found at Karnak temple including statues of the baboon god Djehuty as well as statuettes of Osiris, Mut, and Bastet.
-The discovery was made at the temple of Ptah, originally built by Thutmosis III, (1479 B.C.-1424 B.C.).
-Included among the string of repatriated antiquities that came home to Egypt throughout the year, is a relief belonging to a temple of Thutmosis IV, also at Karnak.
+A cache of artifacts was also found at Karnak temple, including statues of the baboon god Djehuty as well as statuettes of Osiris, Mut, and Bastet.
+The discovery was made at the temple of Ptah, originally built by Thutmosis III (1479 B.C.-1424 B.C.).
+Included among the string of repatriated antiquities that came home to Egypt throughout the year is a relief belonging to a temple of Thutmosis IV, also at Karnak.

 Polish archaeologists have found a unique six thousand five hundred year old burial in the western desert at a place called Gebel Ramlah.
-In one grave containing two individuals, one of them had cuts on his femur, and in another the deceased was showered with shards of pottery and stone.
-This years most bizarre Egyptology note is the finding of a 2000 year old mummy at a French garbage dump.
-I do not get it, the woman knows she's throwing out a mummy, did she never hear of a museum?
+In one grave containing two individuals, one of them had cuts on his femur, and in another, the deceased was showered with shards of pottery and stone.
+This year's most bizarre Egyptology note is the finding of a 2000-year-old mummy at a French garbage dump.
+I do not get it.
+The woman knows she's throwing out a mummy; did she never hear of a museum?

-Among the prettiest artifacts returning back to Egypt is this sunk relief of the great King Seti I. The relief turned up at auction in London recently and was authenticated as genuine and stolen.
-Who would think that they could actually sell something as outstanding as this without firm proof of its provenance.
+Among the prettiest artifacts returning to Egypt is this sunk relief of the great King Seti I. The relief turned up at auction in London recently and was authenticated as genuine and stolen.
+Who would think that they could actually sell something as outstanding as this without firm proof of its provenance?

 Images: